Spotted green pigeon

 The spotted green pigeon or Liverpool pigeon (Caloenas maculata) is a species of pigeon which is most likely extinct.
 It was first mentioned and described in 1783 by John Latham, who had seen two specimens of unknown provenance and a drawing depicting the bird.
 The taxonomic relationships of the bird were long obscure, and early writers suggested many different possibilities, though the idea that it was related to the Nicobar pigeon (C. nicobarica) prevailed, and it was therefore placed in the same genus, Caloenas.
 Today, the species is only known from a specimen kept in World Museum, Liverpool.
 Overlooked for much of the 20th century, it was recognised as a valid extinct species by the IUCN Red List only in 2008.
 It may have been native to an island somewhere in the South Pacific Ocean or the Indian Ocean, and it has been suggested that a bird referred to as titi by Tahitian islanders was this bird.
 In 2014, a genetic study confirmed it as a distinct species related to the Nicobar pigeon, and showed that the two were the closest relatives of the extinct dodo and Rodrigues solitaire.

 The surviving specimen is 32 cm long, and has very dark, brownish plumage with a green gloss.
 The neck feathers are elongated, and most of the feathers on the upperparts and wings have a yellowish spot on their tips.
 It has a black bill with a yellow tip, and the end of the tail has a pale band.
 It has relatively short legs and long wings.
 It has been suggested it had a knob on its bill, but there is no evidence for this.
-Unlike the Nicobar pigeon, which is mainly terrestrial, the physical features of the spotted green pigeon suggest it was mainly arboreal, and fed on fruits.
+Unlike the Nicobar pigeon, which is mainly terrestrial, the physical features of the spotted green pigeon suggest it was mainly arboreal, and fed on fruit.
 The spotted green pigeon may have been close to extinction by the time Europeans arrived in its native area, and may have disappeared due to over-hunting and predation by introduced animals around the 1820s.